All parkrun events in this country are currently suspended due to COVID-19 (Coronavirus). For further details please see here

 The course is 5000m (5K) long.
-It's run in Verulamium Park, St Albans predominately run on pathways and is most suitable for road trainers; offroad shoes are not appropriate.
+It's run in Verulamium Park, St Albans predominately run on pathways but c.1k on grass, and is generally suitable for either road trainers or trail shoes, depending on conditions.
 Some sections of the course may accumulate mud, leaves and puddles after rain.
 Dependent on availability, marshals will be at key sections of the course, or signs will be in place.

 Please remember that the parkrun uses shared paths.
 For the continued success of the event, please give way to other park users.
 This won't hurt your time, it won't stop you from getting a PB and it will make sure everyone continues to enjoy the event.